How Does an Adjustable Rate Mortgage Work?

 - Floating Nature of Interest- There are surprises when you’re going for an ARM.
 If the interest rates can fall, they can hideously rise too!

 - Rates Over Time- Another bummer, the same interest rates that were previously lower than the fixed rate mortgage are bound to increase over time and you cannot stop this.

 - Frequent Changes- Interest rates on an ARM tend to fluctuate annually, quarterly and even monthly.
 Frequent changes can put a serious strain on your budget.
 So this is not really a good news but it depends on the terms and conditions of your contract with the lender.

 - Refinancing- If you’re planning to switch from the ARM to the fixed rate mortgage, I must tell you it’s no piece of cake.
 And if you fail to refinance your mortgage altogether, you’re doomed and better kiss your house goodbye!

 Like everything else in the world, adjustable rate mortgage loans have a good side and a darker side.
-If you’re planning to buy a house in Austin, Texas and you’re a risk taker, ARM might be right choice for you, but if you’re a risk averter then it’s better to stick with the fixed rate mortgage loan.
+If you’re planning to buy a house in Austin, Texas and you’re a risk taker, an ARM might be the right choice for you, but if you’re a risk averter then it’s better to stick with the fixed rate mortgage loan.
 There’s no doubt the fixed rate loans have no hidden surprises are more stable in nature.
 ARM benefits cannot be totally ignored.
-They can be extremely attractive in times when there’s an exceptional fall in the interest rates, but at the same they can put you in a lot of trouble and not everyone can handle the stress it brings into the lives.
+They can be extremely attractive in times when there’s an exceptional fall in the interest rates, but at the same time they can put you in a lot of trouble and not everyone can handle the stress it brings into the lives.
 Explore your options wisely, understand them, weigh them and only then take a decision.
 For more information, contact our ARM Loan Specialist at 512-779-4997 or feel free to utilize all the tools on this site.